Why Receive-Only Antennas Outperform Multiband TX/RX Designs

 Arrays and Advanced Configurations

 Multiple RX antennas can be phased for gain, null steering, and beam shaping.
-Configurations like 3-element triangles, 4-squares, and 8-element circles can deliver controllable patterns with deep nulls and broad frequency coverage — impossible with a single resonant beam.
+Configurations like triangles, 4-squares, and circular arrays can deliver controllable patterns with deep nulls and broad frequency coverage — something you can’t easily get from a single resonant beam.

-On receive, arrays often outperform Yagis by providing:
+On receive, well-executed arrays can outperform a traditional beam in certain environments by providing:

-- Lower noise floor from ground-mounted or distributed designs
+- Lower apparent noise floor from ground-mounted or distributed sensing

 Conclusion